 The Code is a requirement under the Data Protection Act 2018 and aims to protect children’s digital privacy while ensuring young people receive the “best possible access” to the Internet in the United Kingdom (“UK”).
 Under the Code, children are considered any persons under the age of 18.

-It will come into force in September of this year, following a 12-month transition period.
+It came into force in September of 2021, following a 12-month transition period.

 Who does the code apply to?

 The Code applies to “relevant information society services which are likely to be accessed by children” in the UK.
 An information society service, broadly speaking, is a service provided by electronic means at a distance, so covers services delivered online.